 When must an Occupational Safety Specialist be appointed?

-• From 21 employees: safety committee under § 11 ASiG with quarterly meetings.
+• More than 20 employees: safety committee under § 11 ASiG with at least quarterly meetings.

-• Hazard group I sectors: base care quota of around 1.2 hours per employee per year.
+• Hazard group I: base care of 2.5 hours per employee per year for physician and safety specialist combined.

 Typical sectors